SUMIFS with horizontal range

 which returns the total of items in "Red" columns for each row.

 Normally, SUMIFS is used with data in a vertical arrangement, but it can also be used in cases where data is arranged horizontally.
-The trick is to make sure the sum range and criteria range are the same dimensions.
+The trick is to make sure the sum_range and criteria_range are the same dimensions.
 In the example shown, the formula in cell I5, copied down the column is:

 =SUMIFS(B5:G5,$B$4:$G$4,"red")

-Notice the criteria range, B4:G4 is locked as an absolute reference to prevent changes as the formula is copied.
+Notice the criteria_range, B4:G4 is locked as an absolute reference to prevent changes as the formula is copied.

 Totals for each color